COSSAS/SOARCA/docs/content/en/docs/core-components/modules.md

 The default and internally-supported way to interact with the manual step is through SOARCA's [manual api](/docs/core-components/api-manual).
 Besides SOARCA's [manual api](/docs/core-components/api-manual), SOARCA is designed to allow for configuration of additional ways that a manual command should be executed.
-Integration's code should implement the *IInteractionIntegrationNotifier* interface, returning the result of the manual command execution in form of an `IntegrationInteractionResponse` object, into the respective channel.
+Integration's code should implement the *IInteractionIntegrationNotifier* interface, returning the result of the manual command execution in form of an `InteractionIntegrationResponse` object, into the respective channel.

 The diagram below displays the way the manual interactions components work.